William Generett Jr., J.D.

 Vice President of Civic Engagement and External Relations

-Generett is a very active member of the community where he has served and serves on several boards and advisory committees including The Pittsburgh Foundation, The Pittsburgh Cultural Trust, Carnegie Museums, Center of Life, Shady Side Academy and the Business Advisory Council of the Federal Reserve Bank of Cleveland, Pittsburgh Chapter.
-In 2018, he was appointed by Pennsylvania Governor Tom Wolf to serve as a member of the Ben Franklin Technology Development Authority.
+Generett, who also is an executive-in-residence in Duquesne's Palumbo-Donahue School of Business and an adjunct professor in the School of Law, is a very active member of the Pittsburgh region's civic community.
+His current and past board and advisory committee memberships include service to The Pittsburgh Foundation, The Pittsburgh Cultural Trust, Carnegie Museums, Center of Life, Shady Side Academy and the Business Advisory Council of the Federal Reserve Bank of Cleveland, Pittsburgh Chapter.
+In 2018, Pa.
+Gov. Tom Wolf appointed Generett to the Ben Franklin Technology Development Authority, one of the largest state technology development programs in the nation.
 In 2014, he was appointed by U.S. Secretary of Commerce Pritzker to serve as a member of the U.S. Department of Commerce National Advisory Council on Innovation and Entrepreneurship.

 Prior to joining Duquesne, Generett was president and chief executive officer of Urban Innovation21, a unique entrepreneurship and community-based economic development focused public-private partnership.
 He received local, national and international recognition for the organization's fierce advocacy for equality and its groundbreaking work to connect underserved communities and underrepresented populations to Western Pennsylvania's innovation economy.